 Less than a month later, Caudrilla announced that shale gas was flowing from the site for the first time.

 Why is it controversial?

 Some people are worried about the impact that fracking will have on the environment.
 There is the risk of earthquakes caused by drilling (although UK regulation now requires companies to stop if there are tremors above a 0.5 magnitude).
-There are also concerns about the large amounts of water used in fracking, and the risk of chemicals and toxic waste contaminating local water supplies.
+There are also concerns about the large amounts of water used in fracking, and the risks of chemicals and toxic waste contaminating local water supplies.

 What about climate crisis?

 It’s tricky.
 All fossil fuels produce carbon dioxide when they are burned, but gas produces around half the amount as coal, so it is a cleaner form of energy.
 However, fracking also releases methane, which is far more potent than carbon dioxide.

 In 2018, a landmark UN study said the world must dramatically reduce its greenhouse gas emissions over the next 10 years if it wants to limit global warming to under 1.5C.
 Many argue that fracking is distracting the UK from converting to renewable energy.

 “We need a 21st-Century energy revolution based on efficiency and renewables, not more fossil fuels,” a campaigner for Friends of the Earth told BBC News.

 As things currently stand, renewable energy alone cannot power the UK.
 Supporters of fracking argue that gas is better for the planet than coal.
 “Greens who […] chain themselves to fences are responsible for keeping carbon emissions higher than they need be,” wrote Ross Clark in the Spectator in October 2018.